shakeel-faiz/FF/04Apr-15/excel.md

 Here is a list of the data types you can find in Microsoft Excel

 - Number data

-  Examples of Number data include
+  - Examples of Number data include:
     - Whole Numbers
     - Decimals
     - Dates
     - Times
     - Phone Numbers
     - Integers
     - Percentages

 - Text data

 - Logical data

-  Here are the values of Logical Data
+  - Here are the values of Logical Data:
     - True
     - False

-  The above data is manipulated with logical functions that include
+  - The above data is manipulated with logical functions that include:
     - IF
     - AND
     - OR
     - NOT

 ## Excel Components and Terminologies